gittogethers/platzi/README.md

 - If you are currently verified through GitHub Education as a current student, log into your account and go to Help > Resources > New Relic for Students > Manage Account Eligibility > GitHub Education to allow New Relic to verify your student status.
 The additional data and ingest will be automatically added to your account.
 - If you're not currently registered as a GitHub Education student, please go [here](https://education.github.com/discount_requests/application?utm_source=2024-06-11-Platzi-Challenge) to sign up.
 Once you've been successfully verified as a student, you'll be able to follow the steps above to receive the additional benefits.

-Note that you can still participate in the challenge if you are not verified as a GitHub Education student
+Note that you can still participate in the challenge if you are not verified as a GitHub Education student.
+Sign up for a free trial of Copilot [here](https://github.com/features/copilot).

 Go to and fork this repository.
 This is also where you will submit your final application.